Aihole

 Aihole is 35 km from Badami and about 9.7 km from Pattadakal, both of which are major centres of historically important Chalukya monuments.
 Aihole, along with nearby Badami (Vatapi), emerged by the 6th century as the cradle of experimentation with temple architecture, stone artwork, and construction techniques.
 This resulted in 16 types of free-standing temples and 4 types of rock-cut shrines.
 The experimentation in architecture and arts that began in Aihole yielded the group of monuments at Pattadakal, a UNESCO World Heritage Site.

-Over one hundred Aihole temples are Hindu, a few are Jain and one is Buddhist.
+Over 100 Aihole temples are Hindu, a few are Jain and one is Buddhist.
 These were built and coexisted in close proximity.
-The site is spread over about 5 km2.
+The site is spread across about 5 km2.
 The Hindu temples are dedicated to Shiva, Vishnu, Durga, Surya and other Hindu deities.
 The Jain Basadi temples are dedicated to Mahavira, Parshvanatha, Neminatha and other Jain Tirthankaras.
 The Buddhist monument is a temple and small monastery.
 Both Hindu and Jain monuments include monasteries, as well as social utilities such as stepwell water tanks with artistic carvings near major temples.